 - A record of changes for your reference and future appointments if needed

-- A detailed record of your fit including post fit recommendations, fit notes, videos and data
+- A detailed record of your fit including post fit recommendations, fit notes, photos, and data

-- Discussion of the posture of bicycle fit and how to achieve and maintain it properly
+- Discussion of the posture of bicycle fit, how to achieve and maintain it properly